crazyc4t/blog/content/posts/terminalcustom.md

 ## Nerd Fonts, the best fonts to code with!
 [Nerd fonts](https://www.nerdfonts.com/#home) are fonts designed for coding in mind, and it has icons as text that is the awesome part, since we are going to use those icons for customizing our terminal

+## Bat, the cat with wings!

+`bat` is `cat` but with super powers, with syntax highlighting and supports git integration, and it displays it's text in a well readable format, once you go bat you never go back!

-## Install Alacritty, Fish and Neovim
+## Install Alacritty, Fish, Bat and Neovim

 **Ubuntu/Debian:**